Phil tweets shot at Carmelo, escalates feud

 — Phil Jackson (@PhilJackson11) February 7, 2017

-The column details the Anthony-Jackson dynamic and questions Anthony's desire to win by concluding that Jackson's Knicks "can't want for Anthony what he doesn't want deeply enough for himself."
+The column details the Anthony-Jackson dynamic and questions Anthony's desire to win by concluding that Jackson and the Knicks, in part, "can't want for Anthony what he doesn't want deeply enough for himself."

+Jackson references Michael Graham in his tweet, a talented player from Georgetown whom Jackson coached in the Continental Basketball Association.
+Graham and Jackson got into an argument in the middle of a game on New Year's Eve in 1986, according to a profile of Graham in The Washingtonian.
+Days after the incident, Jackson's team, the Albany Patroons, released Graham.

+Jackson referenced Graham in his memoir, according to The Washingtonian, noting that he had difficulty reaching him.

 Jackson earlier this season said Anthony could play the same role that Michael Jordan and Kobe Bryant played in the triangle offense but that Anthony tends to hold on to the ball for too long at times.